Eduardo Bueno: Biography

 Bueno was born on 30 May 1958 in Porto Alegre.
 He began his professional career at 17 years old as a reporter for the Rio Grande do Sul–based newspaper Zero Hora, where he gained the nickname "Peninha", based on Fethry Duck of the Walt Disney universe.
 He later worked at A Patada.
 He became an editor, screenwriter, and translator in various forms of media.
 He would later graduate with a degree in journalism from the Federal University of Rio Grande do Sul (UFRGS).

 He became known when he was young for his participation in the show "Pra Começo de Conversa", by TV Educativa de Porto Alegre.
 In 1988, he also had a block in another program by that educational TV station, during lunch time, alongside Maria do Carmo Bueno, José Pedro Goulart, Cândido Norberto dos Santos, and others.
 He also became part of the team of journalist Augusto Nunes at Zero Hora.

 In 2003, Bueno was awarded the Ordem do Mérito Cultural.

-2025 social media remarks about Charlie Kirk

-In September 2025, after the assassination of American political activist Charlie Kirk, Eduardo Bueno posted a video on his Instagram account making remarks about the incident.
-In the video, Bueno said that Kirk's daughters “would grow up better without” him and described Kirk as “a repugnant, scoundrel, racist, homophobic man linked to pedophile Donald Trump.”
-The comments generated widespread criticism, leading to the cancellation of a scheduled event in Porto Alegre and his removal from the Editorial Council of Brazil's Federal Senate (CEDIT).
-Bueno later posted a second video expressing regret to those close to him who felt offended, while maintaining that he had not said anything wrong about Kirk.